Boars Hill: Other notable residents

-Stone steps in the garden of the original Youlbury estate, designed by Sir Arthur Evans.

-Stone lion from Evans’s Victorian house at Youlbury.

-Youlbury Pool and historic boathouse near Youlbury House, features of Evans’s landscape design on Boars Hill.

 The hill was also the home of Gilbert Murray, famous for his verse translations of classical Greek drama, and later the classicist Leighton Durham Reynolds, Emeritus Professor of Classical Languages and Literature, until his death in 1999.
 Other notable residents were the sculptor Oscar Nemon who fled from Nazi rule in Vienna in 1938, and the archaeologist Sir Arthur Evans who lived on Boars Hill from 1894 until his death in 1941.
 His house, Youlbury, notable for its Minoan decoration, was bought after his death by his next-door-neighbour Arthur Lehman Goodhart, who later demolished it.
 Goodhart's son William Goodhart, Baron Goodhart built a modern house on its site, preserving the Victorian gardens.
 (Those of Margaret Woods, Robert Bridges and Gilbert Murray burnt down.)

 Herbert Edward Douglas Blakiston, for many years President of Trinity College, Oxford, and Vice-Chancellor of the University of Oxford, lived in Boar's Hill from his retirement in 1938 until his death in 1942, after he was struck by a car while walking in Boar's Hill.
 The political scientist and public servant W. G. S. Adams lived there, at a house called Powder Hill, and entertained Horace Plunkett, Sir William Beveridge, Gilbert Murray, John Masefield and Robert Bridges.
 The husband and wife historians Hugh Trevor Lambrick and Gabrielle Lambrick lived here.
 The composer Lennox Berkeley was born in Sunningwell Plains, Boar’s Hill, in 1903.
 The historian Basil Joseph Mathews (1879–1951) lived at Triangle Cottage.
 Catherine Octavia Stevens, astronomer, built a house and observatory on Boars Hill in 1910 and she lived there until 1956.
 Frederick Keeble and his wife, the noted actress Lillah McCarthy built a house, Hammels, from old timbers and lived there in the 1920s.